The Causal Workflow: Ten Steps

 Step 1: State a well-defined treatment

 Specify the hypothetical intervention precisely enough that every member of the target population could, in principle, receive it.
-"Weight loss" is too vague because people lose weight via exercise, diet, depression, surgery, and more.
-A clearer intervention is: "engage in vigorous physical activity for at least 30 minutes per day."
+"Mindfulness" is too vague because people meditate with different apps, in groups, alone, once, or every day.
+A clearer intervention is: "start a guided mindfulness app at the beginning of semester and complete one 10-minute session per day for eight weeks."

 Precision here underwrites the causal consistency assumption (Step 5).
-If the treatment is vaguely defined, different people effectively receive different interventions, and the potential outcome is not well-defined.
+If the treatment is vaguely defined, different people effectively receive different interventions, and the potential outcome $Y(a)$ is not well-defined.
+It also makes the relevant time origin visible.

 See Week 5 for the formal definition of causal consistency.

 Define the outcome so the causal contrast is meaningful and temporally anchored.
-"Wellbeing" is underspecified; "psychological distress one year post-intervention, measured with the Kessler-6" is interpretable and reproducible.
+"Sense of Purpose" is underspecified; "psychological distress one year post-intervention, measured with the Kessler-6" is interpretable and reproducible.
 Include timing, scale, and instrument.

 Step 4: Evaluate exchangeability

-Make the case that potential outcomes are independent of treatment conditional on covariates: .
+Make the case that potential outcomes are independent of treatment conditional on covariates: $Y(a) \coprod A \mid X$.
 Use DAGs, subject-matter arguments, pre-treatment covariate balance checks, and overlap diagnostics.
 If exchangeability is doubtful, redesign (e.g., stronger measurement, alternative identification strategies) rather than rely solely on modelling.

 See Week 5 for the formal definition of exchangeability.